StarbeamOne/blog.starbeam.one/content/article/2022/12/December-2022-Status-Update.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NhrvmkiEKUM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="margin-bottom: 2em"></iframe>

 I would like to thank everyone for all your support and purchases.
-It truly means the world to me.
+It truly means the world to me -- and of course, all our artists!
 I would also like to wish everyone a happy and safe holiday season.
-Thank you again for all your amazing contributions towards starbeam.one's success and until next time, stay bright. ✌✨🚀
+Thank you again for all your amazing contributions towards starbeam.one's success and until next time, stay bright out there. ✌✨🚀